Garden AdviceLeather jackets or Why Your Lawn is Dying in Patches

-People tend to mix up crane flies with mosquitoes due to their similar physical features.
-Significantly larger, crane flies can seem intimidating, but they are not as scary as our imagination depicts.
-Crane flies are not harmful to people, however, they can affect the health of your lawn.
+Due to their similar physical features, people tend to mix up craneflies with mosquitoes.
+Significantly larger craneflies can seem intimidating, but they are not as scary as our imagination depicts.
+Craneflies are not harmful to people; however, they can affect the health of your lawn.

 Then keep on reading!

-The biggest and the most noticeable similarity between crane flies and mosquitoes are their appearances.
+The biggest and most noticeable similarity between craneflies and mosquitoes is their appearance.
 No wonder crane flies are commonly mistaken for large mosquitoes.
 These flying insects have extremely long legs, elongated faces that are often mistaken for proboscis, and widely spread wings.
 Unless you have both types of insects in front of you, it’s easy to assume that a large mosquito has gotten into your house.

 Just like mosquitos, crane flies can sometimes lay eggs next to water sources.
 They choose undisturbed water surfaces, so their larvae can be safe there and have all the important nutrients to consume for healthy development.

-Despite the small resemblance in appearances and sometimes habitat, mosquitoes and crane flies have barely anything in common.
-If you look closer at the anatomy of a crane fly, you will notice that it has a prolonged body with slender legs.
-Crane flies have straight bodies, whereas mosquitoes have a bent thorax and abdomen.
-However, the biggest difference between the two is the size – crane flies can grow up to 8 cm long, and a mosquito is usually small, about 0.5-1.5 cm long.
+Despite the small resemblance in appearances and sometimes habitat, mosquitoes and crane flies have anything in common barely.
+If you look closer at the anatomy of a cranefly, you will notice that it has a prolonged body with slender legs.
+Craneflies have straight bodies, whereas mosquitoes have bent thorax and abdomen.
+However, the biggest difference between the two is the size – craneflies can grow up to 8 cm long, and a mosquito is usually small, about 0.5-1.5 cm long.

 Their infestation patterns are also quite different.
 Even though both of the insects infest outdoor spaces, they choose their breeding grounds differently.
-Mosquitoes lay eggs on water, because the larvae will later feed on the microorganisms in it.
-Crane fly larvae, also called leatherjackets, live off plant roots, grasses, and algae.
-This is why they can be found in your lawn and sometimes next to bodies of water.
+Mosquitoes lay eggs in water because the larvae will later feed on the microorganisms in them.
+Cranefly larvae, also called leatherjackets, live off plant roots, grasses, and algae.
+This is why they can be found on your lawn and sometimes next to bodies of water.

-Another significant difference between crane flies and mosquitoes is that crane flies do not bite.
-If you see one in your house, it most likely got attracted by the light and got stuck inside.
-Mosquitoes, on the other hand, can choose your house as a breeding ground, if they find an open-water source, and will feed on you.
+Another significant difference between craneflies and mosquitoes is that craneflies do not bite.
+If you see one in your house, the light most likely attracts it and stuck inside.
+Conversely, mosquitoes can choose your house as a breeding ground if they find an open-water source and will feed on you.

-Now that you know the similarities and the differences between mosquitoes and crane flies, let’s take a look at each of them individually.
+Now that you know the similarities and differences between mosquitoes and craneflies, let’s look at each of them individually.

-In the UK, adult crane flies emerge in late summer up until mid-autumn.
+In the UK, adult craneflies emerge from late summer until mid-autumn.
 For 10 to 15 days of a crane fly’s life, its sole purpose is to find a mating partner and lay eggs in a moist vegetative habitat.
-Shortly after, the eggs will hatch and the off-white larvae will start feeding.
-The leatherjackets remain in the soil throughout the winter or until they are fully grown to pupate.
+Shortly after, the eggs will hatch, and the off-white larvae will start feeding.
+The leatherjacket larvae remain in the soil throughout the winter or until they are fully grown to pupate.
 In 2-3 weeks of pupating, the new “batch” of crane flies is ready to reproduce.

 The majority of the feeding happens during their larval stage.
 They eat plant roots, decaying leaves, and other organic matter in the soil.
 The adult species occasionally feed on nectar.

-More often than not, we notice crane flies when we hear them banging on a ceiling, around a light source.
-It happens because the adult insects are nocturnal and attracted to light.
+Often, we notice crane flies when we hear them banging on a ceiling around a light source.
+It happens because adult insects are nocturnal and attracted to light.
 On the other hand, the larvae live underground and search for roots, leaves, and grass to feed on during their development.

-You might try to kill crane flies with a bug zapper or even a sandal, however, it may not make any difference, because this will not put an end to the problem.
+You might try to kill crane flies with a bug zapper or even a sandal.
+However, it may not make any difference because this will not end the problem.
 That said, here is how to handle the situation properly: